Interstate 14 is a proposed highway that would run from Interstate 10 in West Texas to Interstate 20 in Augusta, Georgia.

 Youth Infrastructure Coalition formed with the main objective to push for I-14 through Georgia and Alabama.

-Three State congressional caucus formed led by Representative Brain Babin with senators and representatives from Texas, Louisiana, and Mississippi.
+Three State Congressional Caucus formed and led by Representative Brian Babin with representatives from Texas, Louisiana, and Mississippi.

-Mississippi Departent of Transportation passes a resolutions promoting I-14 in the state.
+The Mississippi General Assembly and the Mississippi Department of Transportation pass a resolutions promoting I-14 in the state.

-Youth Infrastructure Coalitions joins the Community Foundation of the Chattahoochee Valley to create a non-profit fund to help spread awareness of the I-14 project to better help the lives of those living in poverty.
+Youth Infrastructure Coalitions joins the Community Foundation of the Chattahoochee Valley to create a non-profit fund helping spread awareness of the I-14 project to better help the lives of those living in poverty.

-The Russell County Commission passes a resolution advocating for I-14, making them the first community in Alabama to push for the Interstate.
+The Russell County, AL Commission passes a resolution advocating for I-14, making them the first community in Alabama to push for the Interstate.